bumble-tech/appyx-codelabs/codelabs/markdown/appyx-custom-animation.md

 ### What you'll do

-1. Understand how Appyx's `NavModel` represents transition states.
-2. Define values for each possible state.
-3. Animate between the states.
+1. Model the animation with states
+2. Associate the states with UI properties
-4. Use a custom transition handler to animate between your screens.
+3. Use a custom transition handler.

 ### What you'll build